 Stewartville Public Schools

-Goal: Stewartville Public Schools will strive toward assiting students in learning important mathematical concepts, skills, and relationships with proficient understanding through the processes of problem-solving, reasoning and proof, communication, connections, and representation.
+Goal: Stewartville Public Schools will strive toward assisting students in learning important mathematical concepts, skills, and relationships with proficient understanding through the processes of problem-solving, reasoning and proof, communication, connections, and representation.

-In 2008, Bonner Elementary and Central Intermediate Schools implemented the newest 2007, 3rd edition of the Everyday Math curriculum.
+In 2016-17, Bonner Elementary and Bear Cave Intermediate Schools implemented the newest 2016, 4th edition of the Everyday Math curriculum.
 Curriculum has been developed in alignment with the 2007 Minnesota Standards.
-The Everyday Math curriculum sets high expectations for all students, empahsizes that skills and concepts are developed over time and in a wide variety of contexts, and stresses multiple methods and strategies for problem-solving.
+The Everyday Math curriculum sets high expectations for all students, emphasizes that skills and concepts are developed over time and in a wide variety of contexts, and stresses multiple methods and strategies for problem-solving.
 Students also have regular practice with basic facts to further develop and quicken their skills.

 Kindergarten: Students explore a wide variety of math content, using hands-on activities.
 Realistic problem-solving is encouraged as students visit topics like numeration, measurement, geometry, beginning algebra, and problem-solving.